 When Joseph James DeAngelo was arrested in late April, it was thanks to the DNA banked at the website GEDMatch.
-One of DeAngelo's family members had used a geneaology website and, when authorities ran evidence from unsolved rapes and murders through a larger open-source database, they found a match - well, several.
-One person was responsible for"50 confirmed rapes and 12 murders over a 10-county area in California between 1974 and 1986."
+One of DeAngelo's family members had used a geneaology website and, when authorities ran evidence from unsolved crimes through a larger open-source database, they found a match for "50 confirmed [sexual assaults] and 12 homicides over a 10-county area in California between 1974 and 1986."
 That person was Joseph DeAngelo.

-The so-called Golden State Killer struck throughout California, raping and murdering in Sacramento and East Bay before moving south to Santa Barbara and Orange County.
+The so-called Golden State Killer struck throughout California, starting in Sacramento and East Bay before moving south to Santa Barbara and Orange County.
 As DeAngelo moved around California, his crimes led to the emergence of several theorized offenders, including the East Area Rapist, the Original Night Stalker, and the Visalia Ransacker, in addition to the Golden State Killer.
-During his run of crimes, police speculated that the Golden State Killer could be a cop because he was able to elude capture for so long.
+During his run of crimes, police speculated that the suspect could be a cop because he was able to elude capture for so long.
 They were right.
 Joseph DeAngelo worked for the Auburn Police Department near Sacramento for three years.

-This controversial investigation technique - using open-source DNA databases to find unidentified criminals - involves voluntary submission of DNA to third-party sites like GEDMatch.
+This controversial investigation technique - using open-source DNA databases to solve cases - involves voluntary submission of DNA to third-party sites like GEDMatch.
 Websites like Ancestry.com and 23andMe don't automatically submit data to locations like GEDMatch but, because GEDMatch offers more specific search parameters for ancestry-seekers, the client themselves can choose to do so.
-DeAngelo's relative probably never knew that he or she had a murderer in the family and may not have known that their DNA could be used to root out the culprit.